• Skip to main content

 The Big Vegan Seafood Guide

 Searching for vegan seafood recipes?
 Look no further … these fish-free dishes are off the hook!
-Check out this collection of vegan fish, vegan scallops, vegan sushi and more for plant-based seafood ideas.
-This vegan seafood guide will show you the endless expanse of textures and flavors that mushrooms, hearts of palm and other vegan ingredients can offer to create delicious mock seafood recipes.
+Check out this collection of vegan fish, vegan scallops, vegan sushi, and more for plant-based seafood ideas.
+This vegan seafood guide will show you the endless expanse of textures and flavors that mushrooms, hearts of palm, and other vegan ingredients can offer to create delicious mock seafood recipes.

 The big vegan seafood guide graphic.

 If you are a regular reader of this blog, you know I have a thing for vegan seafood.
 When I went vegan (almost 20 years ago now!) seafood was the last thing to go, right before dairy.
 I used to love salmon lox, scallops, shrimp and mussels.
 It was years into blogging before I figured out I could just make my own vegan versions of them.
-I love developing vegan recipes, but developing vegan seafood recipes is where the most fun experimentation and possibilities open up for me.
+I love developing vegan recipes, but developing and experiencing vegan seafood recipes is where the most fun experimentation and possibilities open up for me.

 • Vegan Seafood Guide

-• Can You Eat Seafood on a Plant-Based Diet?
+• Can You Eat Seafood On A Plant-Based Diet?

 • Vegan Shrimp